Osita Izunaso

 His tenure emphasized the Council's commitment to enhancing Nigeria's automotive competitiveness, fostering collaborations with government bodies and the private sector.
 Under Izunaso's leadership, the NADDC succeeded in spearheading initiatives that significantly promoted innovation in the country.
 From June 2018 to May 2022, his efforts contributed to the notable growth of the automotive sector, leaving a lasting impact on Nigeria's industrial and technological landscape.

-He is also the founder of KpaKpando Foundation a dedicated non-profit organization aimed at empowering and enabling individuals with disabilities, Osita Izunaso's efforts have left an indelible mark on society.
-His endeavors extend beyond conventional boundaries, actively engaging in multifaceted initiatives to uplift, empower, and support the disabled community.
-Notably, his advocacy work has played a pivotal role in reshaping legislation to better protect and uphold the rights of disabled people.
-Osita lzunaso continues to embody the spirit of positive change, leaving a lasting legacy of compassion and impact.
+He is also the founder of KpaKpando Foundation a dedicated non-profit organization aimed at empowering and enabling individuals with disabilities.
+Notably, his advocacy work has played a role in reshaping legislation to better protect and uphold the rights of disabled people.

-He then pursued and successfully completed a Bachelor of Law (LLB) degree at Nile University, achieving the remarkable distinction of a First Class, and earning the coveted title of the Best Graduating Student in his cohort.
-Subsequently, in 2021, he furthered his legal education by attending Law School, where he attained a Second Class Upper and earned the prestigious designation of Barrister and Solicitor of the Supreme Court of Nigeria.
+He then pursued and successfully completed a Bachelor of Law (LLB) degree at Nile University, achieving the distinction of a First Class, and earning the title of the Best Graduating Student in his cohort.
+Subsequently, in 2021, he furthered his legal education by attending Law School, where he attained a Second Class Upper and earned the designation of Barrister and Solicitor of the Supreme Court of Nigeria.

 On the 8 August 2023 he was named the chairman, Senate committee on Capital market of the 10th Senate of Nigeria.

-Since then, he has been molding immense positive changes and breaking waves in the financial landscape.
-Izunaso's strategic decisions and collaborative skills have garnered him respect, and he adeptly navigates challenges.
-He is actively engaging and is dedicated to foster improved outcomes and drive positive transformations, underscoring his commitment to creating a more prosperous financial landscape.
-His dedicated work underscores a clear commitment to ensuring that the capital Markets evolve to benefit everyone.